Are you an adviser? Go to Unbiased Pro

 • Fewer than 25 full-time equivalent employees

-• Been trading for less than two years
+• Been carrying out a new qualifying trade for less than three years

 You won’t be able to use SEIS if you’ve already raised funds through the EIS or from a Venture Capital Trust (VCT).